Rogerio-svjr/Music-Playlist-2/README.md

 The Controller layer acts as an intermediary, handling incoming HTTP requests, processing them, and returning appropriate JSON responses.
 It acts as a dispatcher, directing traffic and delegating work to other layers like the service layer.

-This project is a long-term goal, as I haven't fully mastered all the concepts needed for it's development yet and I'm stil studying them as I go.
+This project is a long-term goal, as I haven't fully mastered all the concepts needed for it's development yet and I'm still studying them as I go.
 The frontend is the next task I'll focus on after the backend is complete.